underscoreio/essential-slick/src/pages/8-play-slick.md

 # Play Framework Intergration

-You'll probably want to provide a way for people to interact with your lovely schema at some point --- possibly via the internet!
+You'll probably want to provide a way for people to interact with your lovely schema at some point---possibly via the internet!
-The [Play Framework][link-play] by Typesafe is a popular tool for developing just such an interface.
+The [Play Framework][link-play] is a popular tool for developing just such an interface.
 A plugin called [Play Slick][link-play-slick] makes doing so relatively painless.

 <div class="callout callout-info">